Making a dental negligence claim for having the wrong tooth extracted

 Even with the most stringent safeguards in place, dental negligence is unlikely to ever be eliminated altogether.
 However dentists do recognise that relatively simple steps can be taken to materially reduce the risk of it recurring.

-According to a report in the British Dental Journal (BDJ) one area that has been identified as requiring urgent improvement is the problem of wrong tooth extraction.
+According to a report in the British Dental Journal (BDJ) one area that has been identified as requiring urgent improvement is the problem of dentists extracting the wrong tooth.

 The term ‘wrong tooth extraction’ is used to describe situations where a dentist has the patient’s consent to remove a particular tooth (one that may be infected or beyond repair) but goes on to remove another tooth; one which is perfectly sound and healthy.

-The full extent of wrong tooth extraction in the UK is unknown, but it is clearly a serious issue for the dental profession and gives rise to a significant number of dental negligence claims each year.
+The full extent of the problem in the UK is unknown, but it is clearly a serious issue for the dental profession and gives rise to a significant number of dental negligence claims each year.

 In a bid to reduce the incidence of wrong tooth extraction dental experts have highlighted a number of safeguards that can be relatively easily and inexpensively implemented.